-Their extreme power as absolute first personas is manifested in their being private individuals, to use Habermas's account, who own huge corporations that manufacture items for revenue and who make the state serve their interests.
+However, Ford's propositions that affirm the spirit of the duplicable and Morgan's theory that confirms the cyclicality of history imperil their personal achievements are likely to bring about economic, social or psychological vulnerability.
+To forestall any danger, they establish themselves as extreme power who, to use Habermas's account, make the state serve their interests.
 This is most obvious when the state creates the circumstances under which the activities of Morgan and Ford, representatives of the free markets, become valid and perpetual in the eyes of the people within the social system (Habermas, 1976 21).
+Moreover, they make sure that their notion of volatility paradoxically gives "fixity" to the existing racial, social and economic differences, to use Holquist's notion (Holquist, 1988 463).
+This means they plan to fix their status as permanent first personas with everyone else as a neglected third persona.
+Otherwise stated, they scheme to make the spiritual, economic and racial superiority immune to weaknesses or fragility and to maintain situations where people outside of their power circle remain ignored, vulnerable and marginal third personas.

-However, the joint notions of Morgan and Ford and their practices suffer serious defects.
-To begin with, their philosophy and manners are not without inner paradoxes.
-Although Ford's propositions affirm the spirit of the duplicable and Morgan's theory confirms the cyclicality of history, their practices indicate otherwise.
-Their notion of volatility paradoxically suggest that their real plan is to give "fixity" to the existing racial, social and economic differences, to use Holquist's (Holquist, 1988 463).
-In other words, they plan to fix their status as permanent first personas while everyone else is a neglected third persona.
-Otherwise stated, they scheme to make the spiritual, economic and racial superiority of their group to others outside of their power circle, i. e. the ignored, marginal third personas the norm, or the rule, the original script.
-Moreover, their extreme self-exaltation and focus on their individual personas undermine their launched agreements.
+Paradoxically, their extreme self-exaltation and focus on their individual personas create a state a condition connoting vulnerability.
+Each fears the other despite their launched agreements.
 Morgan inquires about Ford's religious beliefs, but Ford responds with hesitance.
-He is fascinated by Morgan's idea of reincarnation insofar as it reinforces his concept of his own genius and Morgan invites Ford to join him on a trip to Egypt, but the latter declines.
+Ford is fascinated by Morgan's idea of reincarnation insofar as it reinforces his concept of his own genius and Morgan invites Ford to join him on a trip to Egypt, but the latter declines.
 What sharpens their discrepancies is the sense of irony with which the unidentified narrator describes their meeting.
 Morgan's solemn efforts to comprehend historical mysteries completed by his journey to Egypt is contrasted with Ford's superficial enquiry.
-In a book which costs him twenty-five cents, Ford finds some illuminating ideas on reincarnation enough to set his "mind at rest" (127).
+In a book, which costs him twenty-five cents, Ford finds some illuminating ideas on reincarnation enough to set his "mind at rest" (127).
 In addition, Morgan's passion and enthusiasm is juxtaposed with Ford's assurance and self-discipline.
-While Morgan divulges riddles about reincarnation with bated breath, Ford is ironically preoccupied with his shoes.
+While Morgan discloses his concept about reincarnation with bated breath, Ford is ironically preoccupied with his shoes.